-Our cash, cash equivalents, and marketable securities as of September 30, 2020 consisted of cash, money market funds, and U.S. government securities.
+Our cash, cash equivalents, and marketable securities as of March 31, 2021 consisted of cash, money market funds, U.S. government securities, commercial paper, corporate debt securities, and certificates of deposit.
 The primary objectives of our investment activities are to preserve principal, provide liquidity, and maximize income without significantly increasing risk.
 We have policies requiring us to invest in high-quality issuers, limit our exposure to any individual issuer, and ensure adequate liquidity.
 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of interest rates.
-Because of the general short-term nature of the instruments in our portfolio, we believe that a sudden change in market interest rates would not be expected to have a material impact on our financial position or results of operations.
+Because of the short-term nature of the instruments in our portfolio, we believe that a sudden change in market interest rates would not be expected to have a material impact on our financial position or results of operations.
 A potential change in fair value for interest rate sensitive instruments, which include marketable securities, has been assessed on a hypothetical 100 basis point adverse movement across all maturities.
-As of September 30, 2020, we estimate that such hypothetical 100 basis point adverse movement would result in a hypothetical loss in fair value of approximately \$4.7 million to our interest rate sensitive instruments.
+As of March 31, 2021 and December 31, 2020, we estimate that such hypothetical 100 basis point adverse movement would result in a hypothetical loss in fair value of approximately \$3.0 million and \$4.3 million, respectively, to our interest rate sensitive instruments.